 “When everything was hopeless, Abraham believed anyway, deciding to live not on the basis of what he saw he couldn't do but on what God said he would do.”

 Abraham believed when nobody else did.
-In fact, some of his traveling entourage probably laughed at him behind was back. . .making jokes at His expense because we never imagined. . .God was telling the truth. . .doing what He said He would do.
+In fact, some of his traveling entourage probably laughed at him behind his back. . .making jokes at His expense because they never imagined. . .God was telling the truth. . .doing what He said He would do.

 “NOW FAITH is the assurance (the confirmation, the title deed) of the things [we] hope for, being the proof of things [we] do not see and the conviction of their reality [faith perceiving as real fact what is not revealed to the senses].”